pvd1313/gamma-beast-vg/README.md

 - VG do not care if NV scope is turned on / off.
 - DX8 / DX9 not supported.
 - MCM settings is not applied on turned-on VG.
-- VG are turned on if VG is not allowed with ADS and zoom type is changed.
 - Screen is blurred after VG off.

 ### Ideas: